fefit/fet/README.md

 ## Usage

-it's more like the php template engineer smarty.
+it's more likely to the php template engine smarty.

 - inherit